bookofproofs/bookofproofs.github.io/_sources/history/20th-century/todd.md

 * The Todd-Coxeter procedure became the most fundamental idea in the development of computational group theory yet the authors found difficulty in getting their paper published.
 * It was at a British Mathematical Colloquium (Todd attended the Colloquium for each one of its first 25 years) where Todd talked on Mathieu groups, a subject to which he made considerable contributions.
 * Some young research students in the audience heckled Todd, presumably they considered his mathematics old fashioned.
-* After Todd retired, to the surprise of his colleagues, he married.

 Born 23 August 1908, Liverpool, England.
 Died 22 December 1994, Croydon, England.